 - Violation of the Code of Conduct and related policies may lead to corrective action, up to and including termination and criminal prosecution. - Each of us has a sense of what is right and wrong that guides our daily life.
-If we experience anything that doesn't seem to be included in or prohibited by the Code but is "not right" we must report any suspected all for you
+If we experience anything that doesn't seem to be included in or prohibited by the Code but is "not right" we must report any suspense. - the Code but is "not right," we must report any suspected violation of this code of conduct.